cloudqubes/ootc-documentation/source/adminguide/storage.rst

 (Supported for the following hypervisors: **XenServer**, **VMware vSphere**, and **KVM**)

-CloudStack supports snapshots of disk volumes.
+OOTC supports snapshots of disk volumes.
 Snapshots are a point-in-time capture of virtual machine disks.
 Memory and CPU states are not captured.
 If you are using the Oracle VM hypervisor, you can not take snapshots, since OVM does not support them.